Isetta-Team/Isetta-Website-Raw/docs/engine_docs/home.md

 ## Important Notes
 !!! note "Engine Header"
-	You must include `#include <IsettaEngine.h>` at the beginning of all of your `.h` and `.cpp` files
+	You must include `#include <IsettaEngine.h>` at the beginning of all of your `.h` and `.cpp` files !!! note "Memory Management"
+    Isetta Engine takes care of memory management for the most part, and you should not try to call `new` or `delete` on built in classes like levels and componenets.